-We’ve talked about this before.
-Improving your credit score is the single best way to save money on everything from home loans to car loans to even car insurance.
+Improving your credit score is the single best way to save money on everything, from home loans to car loans and even car insurance.
 With a mortgage, a good credit score can easily save you tens of thousands of dollars over the life of the loan.
 The best mortgage rates go to those with a FICO score of 760 or better.

 Improving your score is a matter of paying bills on time and keeping the amount of credit you’re using to a minimum.
 That’s sometimes easier said than done, but over time your score should improve.
 You can check out a list of tips to increase your credit score for more details.